 If you look closely at bees, you’ll see they’re similar to wasps in anatomy and behavior, with a few key differences.
 The individual hair on bees are branches that are effective in trapping pollen, while the hairs of wasps are unbranched.

-You'll often find both hairless bees and nearly hairless wasps in the wild, and many bee species are also sparsely hairy.
-Bees have longer tongue to reach nectar reservoirs inside flowers.
+You’ll often find both hairless bees and nearly hairless wasps in the wild, and many bee species are also sparsely hairy.
+Bees have a long tongue to reach nectar reservoirs inside flowers.

 Some wasps species have similar configurations, but bees generally have a more complex, more extended version of the tongue.

 The body of bees is designed toward carrying pollen loads while wasps body types are more predatory.
 Bees and wasps that lack pollen-trapping hairs may ingest pollen and regurgitate it when provisioning their nests.